DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-05-12-setting-up-permissions-iteration-4.md

 ### Use tick icons for bullets on organisation details page

-In the previous iteration, we used standard list items (bullets) for each permission.
-But on all other pages we used the tick icon to represent a permission.
-This was more of an oversight than a conscious decision.
+In the previous iteration, we used a bulleted list for each permission.
+But on all other pages we used tick icons for permissions—an oversight more than anything.

-If we use the tick icons for permissions
+If we use tick icons for permissions
-Then users will recognise the items as permissions more quickly
+Then users will recognise the items as permissions more easily

 {{ appFigure({
   image: {